SergeySatskiy/codimension/trunk/doc/plugins.md

 Codimension plugin resides.
 It is recommended that all the plugin files are sitting in a designated directory including the plugin description file and therefore the `[Core].Module` value refers to the very directory it is sitting in.
-The '.' value is the recommended value for all Codimension plugins.
+The '.' value is the recommended value for all the Codimension plugins.

 The `[Documentation]` section has self explanatory values.
 A plugin can add any values to this section and all of them will be displayed in the **Detailed